Yandex Cloud

 monitoring_config: {}

-4. Check the status of the created database:
+4. Check the status of the new database:

 yc ydb database get <DB_name>

-Where <DB_name> is the name of the DB you created.
+Where <DB_name> is the name of your new database.

 While being created, your database will have the PROVISIONING status.
 Once it is ready for use, its status will change to RUNNING.